superp0tat0/superp0tat0.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*"I know that I know nothing"*
+*"I know that I know nothing" -- Socrates, not me*

 Personal Summary
 ===
 Hi, Visitors

-My name is Siyi Wei, and I am currently a final year statistical specialist.
+My name is Siyi Wei, and I am currently a final year statistical master student in Department of Statistical Science at University of Toronto.
+I finished my undergraduate degree (Statistical Specialist) in University of Toronto Scarborough Campus.
 My interest lies between statistics and computer science.
 Moreover, I am specifically interest in Machine Learning algorithms and Statistical Learning ideologies.
 Driven by my interests, I have participated DataFest UofT 2019, RBC Hackthoron 2019 and Business Data Scientist Challenge Statistics Canada 2020 as data scientist.
-I am currently looking for possible Summer internships and Graduated Education.
+I am currently looking for possible Summer internship.
 Check my projects at [my github](https://github.com/superp0tat0/), and [my resume](https://superp0tat0.github.io/files/resume.pdf).

 More about me
 ===

 I believe there are connections between different knowledges.
 Which is the reason I explored more beyond daily schoolwork.
+To be honest, I think only 20% of what I learned came from university.
+There is about 60% came from Internet.
+3blue1brown is my favorite youtube channel.
+I will recommend to every student I have TAed.
+Google is always your best friend.
+Stack Overflow has lots of kind people.
+Coursera and MITOpenCourse offer lots of great courses for free.
+The rest 20% came from books (not textbooks, they are included in the 20% from university).
 I like reading books about economy, psychology and history.
-All those books are somehow relate to Social Science.
+I recently finished “The Black Swan” and “Amusing Ourselves to Death”.

 About my blogs.
 I write them to help me understand, so they may include all different topics.
 Most of them are data science and statistics related though.
-"You cannot learn clearly if you cannot teach", that's my way to apply feynman technique.
-So if you find any problems in the blogs, please comment below.
+"You cannot learn clearly if you cannot teach", that's my way to apply Feynman technique.
+So, if you find any problems in the blogs, please comment below.
 I appreciate all the comments.